arungpisyadi/xerpex-fe/docs/XERPEX_USER_GUIDE.md

 ### What is Xerpex ERP

 Xerpex ERP is a comprehensive Enterprise Resource Planning system specifically designed for service-based businesses, with particular strength in hospitality and tourism sectors.
-Built on modern Vue.js technology, Xerpex provides a complete quote-to-payment workflow solution that streamlines business operations from initial customer contact to final payment collection.
+Built on modern Vue.js technology, Xerpex provides a complete Quotation-to-payment workflow solution that streamlines business operations from initial customer contact to final payment collection.

 ### Target Audience